ongres/stackgres/doc/content/en/06-developer-documentation/05-running-the-e2e-tests/_index.md

 Given the operator nature we rely heavily on our integration and e2e tests.

-E2E tests are mainly composed of POSIX complaint scripts, and we intend to keep them that way.
+E2E tests are mainly composed of POSIX complaint scripts (only exception is the use of local variables in functions), and we intend to keep them that way.

 The easiest way to run the e2e scripts is by executing the `stackgres-k8s/e2e/run-all-tests.sh` file.
  This script will configure a kuberentes cluster (by default kind), then it will generate jvm version